 - International applicants whose native language is not English are required to demonstrate English language through one of the following:

-- Earned undergraduate or graduate degree from an accredited institution where the language of instruction is English.
+- Applicants who hold an undergraduate or graduate degree from an accredited institution where the language of instruction is English.

 - Online graduate application, including the non-refundable fee.
-Applications are accepted for the Fall, Spring and Summer semesters.
+Deadlines:

 - Official university/college transcripts from all institutions previously attended.
 Applicants who graduated from FIU do not need to request FIU transcripts.
 Information on submitting transcripts.

-- Two letters of recommendation from professors or employers familiar with your academic and professional knowledge, skills, and abilities.
+- Three letters of recommendation from professors or employers familiar with your academic and professional knowledge, skills, and abilities.
 Submit through the online graduate application portal.

 - Statement of purpose describing the reasons for pursuing an advanced degree, research interests, and career plans.
 Submit through the online graduate application portal.

-- Written work, such a completed research paper, that demonstrates writing skills.
+- Written work, such as a completed research paper that demonstrates writing skills.
 Submit through the online graduate application portal.

 The Master of Science degree in Criminal Justice requires 36 credit hours (12 courses).
-All students entering the program are required to complete five courses (15 credits) of core requirements, four electives (12 credits) in criminal justice, and three courses (9 credits) in general electives.
+All students entering the program are required to complete six courses (18 credits) of core requirements, four electives (12 credits) in criminal justice, and two courses (6 credits) in general electives.

 CCJ 6025 Criminological Theory